maasa333/moodetail-frontend/README.md

 ## Usage

 After seeding the database for the mood states through the Rails API backend (separate repository), you can begin entering descriptions of promtps to various moods.
 From the moods index page, click on a mood to see that mood's show page which includes the input form for entering a new prompt.
 Once submitted, the description will append to either the "Within my control" or "Out of my control" card and will save to the database.

+## New Feature Pending

+New feature of adding notes to prompts is pending at this time.

 ## Contributing